drewblount/Simple-GA/README.md

 *(you may need to sudo)*.

-This will bring up the familiar Scala shell in the sbt environment, where it is managing dependencies.
-It's set up this way so that we can use the breeze package to sample from probability distributions.
+This will bring up the familiar Scala shell in the sbt environment, which it is managing dependencies.
+It's set up this way so that we can use the [breeze](https://github.com/scalanlp/breeze) package to sample from probability distributions.

 Once you're in the shell, you can interact with a few classes: